-The objective of this database is to allow regulatory officials in the OECD member countries to easily share basic information on products derived from the use of modern biotechnology, as well as some products with novel traits acquired by the use of conventional breeding or mutagenesis, that have been approved for commercial application in terms of food, feed or environmental safety.
+This OECD public database allows regulatory officials and other interested stakeholders to easily share basic information on products derived from the use of modern biotechnology, as well as some products with novel traits acquired by the use of conventional breeding or mutagenesis, that have been approved for commercial application in at least one country, in terms of food, feed or environmental safety.

 This database is updated using information provided on a voluntary basis by authorities in OECD member/non-member countries and certain institutions that developed these products.
 Unique Identifiers and relevant information on LMOs are then transferred to the database of the Biosafety Clearing-house (BCH), based on memorandum of corporation between the Secretariat of OECD and the Secretariat of Convention on Biological Diversity.

-Unique Identifier is a code of a fixed length of 9 alphanumeric digits for a transformation event derived from recombinant DNA techniques.
+Unique Identifier is a code of a fixed length of 9 alphanumeric digits for a product derived from recombinant DNA techniques.
 It is composed of three elements separated by dashes:

 - 2 or 3 alphanumerical digits to designate the applicant;